DCVL-3D/EgoGVAE_release/README.md

    ```

 #### 🎥 Visualization
-1. **Merging Outputs**
+1. **Merging Outputs.**
    - After the evaluation is complete, you can merge output `.npz` files into a single format using the provided script:

       ```bash
       python utils/convert_npz_to_p.py \